smhurf/lewagon_challenges/01-Python/02-Data-Sourcing/Optional-02-Advanced-Scraping/README.md

 https://recipes.lewagon.com/recipes/251/advanced
 ```

 Go to [that URL](https://recipes.lewagon.com/recipes/advanced?search[query]=carrot&page=1), disable JavaScript in your browser, and reload.
-To disable JS quickly you can install those extensions:
+To disable JS quickly you can install these extensions:

 - [Disable JavaScript](https://addons.mozilla.org/en-US/firefox/addon/disable-javascript/) for Firefox 🦊
 - [Disable JavaScript](https://chrome.google.com/webstore/detail/disable-javascript/jfpdlihdedhlmhlbgooailmfhahieoem) for Chrome 🎈

 See how the page loads indefinitely?
-We can't scrape with just `requests` + `BeautifulSoup` from the server-side generated HTML, we need Selenium and a browser!
+We can't scrape with just `requests` + `BeautifulSoup` from the server-side generated HTML.
+We need Selenium and a browser!

 ## Setup

 For this challenge, we will use Selenium + Chrome.
 If you want to try another browser (Firefox), you can do that as well but the instructions will need to be adapted.

 Open Google Chrome on your computer (if you don't have it, install it), then go to "About Google Chrome".
-You should see the version you are on (Maybe 78?
-More?).
+You should see the version you are on.

 Based on that version, install the right [`chromedriver-binary`](https://pypi.org/project/chromedriver-binary/77.0.3865.40.0/#history) and [`selenium`](https://pypi.org/project/selenium/) modules: